crytic/building-secure-contracts/development-guidelines/workflow.md

 Finally, be mindful of issues that automated tools cannot easily find:

-* Lack of privacy: everyone else can see your transactions while they're queued in the pool.
+* Lack of privacy: everyone else can see your transactions while they're queued in the pool
 * Front running transactions
 * Out of gas errors (e.g., watch out for loops)
 * Comprehensiveness of the events you emit